wttech/gradle-aem-plugin/README.md

 }

 ```

+Building and deploying to AEM via command: `gradlew` (default tasks will be used).

 Instances configuration can be omitted, then *http://localhost:4502* and *http://localhost:4503* will be used by default.
 Content path can also be skipped, because value above is also default.
 This is only an example how to customize particular [values](src/main/kotlin/com/cognifide/gradle/aem/AemConfig.kt).